cirosantilli/china-dictatorship/FAQ.md

 ### Do you support FLG, or just use it because it is a censored?

-I support freedom of religion.
+I don't support FLG specifically, only freedom of religion.

+I use it in my usernames simply because it is the most banned and censored one in China today.

 I believe that individuals should only be put in jail for what they do, not for what they believe.